MaggieWalsh/walsh_and_co/README.md

          * A user can navigate to the services page in order to see what is involved int the interior design steps.
          * There is further information regarding the paint service on the paint page.
       3. As a user, I want to be able to find out the cost of the services provided.
-         * A user can find out the price for the initial consultation on the services page.
+         * A user can find out the cost for the initial consultation by navigating to the services page.
       4. As a user, I want to be able to see past projects, in order to know if this is the right company for me.
-         * A user can view past projects on the portfolio page, where there is a carousel of images of the companies most recent projects.
+         * A user can view past projects by navigating to the portfolio page, where there is a carousel of images of the companies most recent projects.
       5. As a user, I want to be able to contact the company.
          * A user can contact the company via the telephone numbers in the footer.
          * A user can contact the company via the email adress in the footer.
          * A user can contact the company via the form on the contact page.
       6. As a user, I want to know where your paint stockists are located.
-         * A user can find out the location of the paint stockists by naviagtin to the paint page and clicking on the stockist button, which will open a modal containing the stockist locations.
+         * A user can find out the location of the paint stockists by navigating to the paint page and clicking on the stockist button, which will open a modal containing the stockist locations.
       7. As a user, I want to be able to access your social media accounts.
          * A user can access the comapnies social media links via the footer in any of the pages that they find themselves on.